HR Consultant Visa Sponsorship Jobs in Connecticut

 Which visa types are most common for HR consultant roles in Connecticut?

 The H-1B is the most common visa category for HR consultants in Connecticut, as the role typically qualifies as a specialty occupation when tied to a specific degree field such as human resources management, organizational psychology, or industrial-organizational psychology.
-Candidates already holding L-1 transfers from multinational employers or TN status (for Canadian or Mexican nationals) also fill HR consultant positions at Connecticut corporations.
+Candidates already holding L-1 visa transfers from multinational employers or TN visa status (for Canadian or Mexican nationals) also fill HR consultant positions at Connecticut corporations.

 Which cities in Connecticut have the most HR consultant sponsorship jobs?